raizv/greetings/README.md

 curl --header "Content-Type: application/json" --request POST --data '{"name":"Anton"}' http://localhost:8080/
 ```

-## Your responsibility on the team is to:

 ### Ensure that changes to the source code can be automatically tested before they are deployed
 CI/CD pipeline is configured in [Jenkinsfile][Jenkinsfile].